Employee Ownership Trusts

 Following a valuation of the company and the establishment of an employee trust, the shareholders enter into a contact to sell their shares to the trustees of the EOT.

-Funding for the transaction comes from the trading company, which makes a capital contribution from its reserves.
+Funding for the EOT comes from the trading company, which makes a capital contribution from its reserves.
 It is usual for an element of the sales proceeds to be paid on completion with the balance being paid over a number of years out of future profits.
 In addition, it is possible for a company to borrow to fund a transaction although any payments are subject to the company having sufficient distributable reserves.

 On a day-to-day basis the management of the company is unchanged, it is still run by the board of directors.
 However, most employee-owned companies would create some sort of staff forum to involve the employees and these representatives will feed into the trustees of the EOT who look after the interests of the employees.